 Before I lost 25 pounds in three months, I used to try all sorts of things to try and get into shape.
 I tried numerous gyms, workout programs, and every new studio and fitness fad I could find.
-But I discovered that I hate the gym – there I said!
+But I discovered that I hate the gym – there I said it!

-We all know that exercise is important for our health, and packing on the extra pounds isn’t so good for body or mind.
+We all know that exercise is important for our health, and packing on the extra pounds isn’t so good for the body or mind.
 Exercise increases well-being, helps you lose weight, and reduces the chances of osteoporosis, chronic disease, and cardiovascular issues.

 Like many, I’m intellectually aware of all these benefits.
 I know how much our bodies need exercise but I hate working out!

 But it’s okay to hate the gym, you just need to find the right motivation to move.
 If you hate exercise too, that’s okay!
 Learn to love movement with these whacky exercises.
 Some of them are just perfect for when you’re on your own at home.

 It’s daunting to show up to a dancing class.
 What if I can’t keep the rhythm?
 (Know the answer to that), I wonder how good everyone else is.
 What if I’m the biggest dancer in the class?

 If you’re anything like me, all of those problems can be solved by dancing at home in front of the mirror.
 Put on an empowering playlist and dance like nobody’s watching.

 Not only did it make me feel like a strong, independent woman, but this form of exercise can be done in the comfort of your own home at any time.
 As it turns out, dancing is a moderate-intensity exercise that is great for your cardiovascular health.